|

 Nevertheless they help to contribute to the principles of

 equimolality and electrical neutrality.
+You might

 well be wondering how it is possible to have a resting membrane